microsoft/vscode-docs/docs/csharp/cs-dev-kit-faq.md

    When reporting an issue, ensure you include:
    - The diagnostic logs from the Output window.
    - Your operating system and version (for example, Windows 10, macOS 13).
    - The version of the C# Dev Kit extension you are using.
+Go to the Extensions view, and hover over the extension to view the version information.

 This information will help in diagnosing and resolving the issue more efficiently.